Mashweb/docker-project/README.md

 # web-call.cc Docker build

+_NB: This README documents commands using lines up to 80 characters long.
+Please ensure that your viewing window does not truncate any of those lines._

 ## Build and use the container locally

 _This section assumes you have Docker installed and running on your machine.